viet34tqc/notebook/interview.md

 Context + `useReducer` relies on passing *the current state value via Context*.
 React-Redux passes *the current Redux store* instance via Context.
 When `useReducer` produces a new state value, *all* components that are subscribed to that context will be re-rendered => lead to perfomance issue
-React Redux, components can't subscribe to specific state and only re-render when those values change.
+In React Redux, components can't subscribe to specific state and only re-render when those values change.

 Context + `useReducer` doesn't not have middleware to do side-effect React + Redux have middleware support using Redux Thunk

 if you get past 2-3 state-related contexts in an application, you're re-inventing a weaker version of React-Redux and should just switch to using Redux.

+## What is state in React

+It's a variable which whenever it updates, it will trigger a re-renders of the component.

+## What is rendering in React

+"Rendering" means that React is calling your component, which is a function

 ## Why react use immutability?